ChuckerTeam/chucker/README.md

 * **Empty release artifact** 🧼 (no traces of Chucker in your final APK).
 * Support for body text search with **highlighting** 🕵️‍♂️
 * Support for showing **images** in HTTP Responses 🖼
+* Support for custom decoding of HTTP bodies

 ### Multi-Window 🚪